What Does a Construction Surveyor Do?

 It’s not always easy to figure out what a piece of land’s boundaries and characteristics are.
 To determine where the legal boundaries are, it is sometimes necessary to consult old documents and drawings.
 To aid in the analysis of land plots, many surveyors use electronic devices and computer software.
 A surveyor can use a Global Positioning System (GPS) to plot exact positions and coordinates, while specialized software can be used to analyze current field data and compare it to previous maps and surveys.

 Following the completion of the plans and blueprints, the surveyor usually continues to work with the builder for a period of time.
 Prior to breaking ground, he or she may confirm findings on elevations and preferred points for construction to begin.
-The construction surveyor is generally expected to answer questions about altitudes and boundaries posed the builder.
+The construction surveyor is generally expected to answer questions about altitudes and boundaries posed by the builder.

 Tools that are both required and useful